 “My favourite thing about working at Swinburne Online is the culture.
 I really appreciate it, there is so much support for teachers, and it is always trying to be better.
 It’s very positive and student-centred, and if there were two things I would say about how I like to do my job it would be those two things.
 Positive and student-centred.

 I really enjoy helping students and it’s a privilege to talk about design and art all day.
 A rewarding moment for me today was getting a lovely email that said “thank you for all the great feedback that helped me push my work further”.

 The last unit of study students do before graduating is the Capstone unit, and it is a big deal to have finished the years of study.
 We really get to know the students, and see their skills and confidence develop as designers, and that’s a credit to the whole team of design eLA’s.
 This year was a challenge with COVID-19.
 Throughout this experience, there has been so much growth.
 Reading emails and comments students have written about how they have felt, really left me in happy tears.
 There’s nothing more rewarding than being part of that transformational process of education.”

 Heidi has been with us since 2019 teaching Public Relations, Media and Advertising.
-Just this year, Heidi has also taken on the role of Unit Coordinator for Public Relations Writing.
+Heidi has also taken on the role of Unit Coordinator for Public Relations Writing.